FuelLabs/fuels-ts/.changeset/eleven-ties-bathe.md

 ---
 ---

-fix: PRs tagged with `!` must have minor changes
+fix: PRs tagged as breaking must have minor changes